UECIT/cactus-ems/README.md

 To generate a new component `ng generate component <component-name>`

+## Config
+All configuration is found in the resources/application.properties file, properties of note include...

+*clear.folder.timer - the minimum number of milliseconds the application must retain any generated HTML reports.
+*ems.request.bundle - setting to true indicates that all 'evaluate' requests to CDSS suppliers will take the form of a FHIR bundle resource, false indicates they will be sent as the usual FHIR parameters resource.

 ## Backend setup

 Create a MySql database and run the sql scripts under `src/main/resources/sql`